Smurf/smurf-docs/docs/foreman/configure.md

 =PfT7
 -----END PGP PUBLIC KEY BLOCK-----
 ```
-#### RPMFusion
+#### RPMFusion Free/Nonfree

+Create a content credential for the RPMFusion Free and Nonfree repositories.

 https://rpmfusion.org/keys

 ### Add Rawhide Product

-Create a new product and assign it the Rawhide GPG key that was created.
+Create a new product with the name "Rawhide"

 #### Add Rawhide Repository